 Debian OS ships with Firefox ESR.
 Firefox is the default browser of the OS.
 ESR versions of Firefox get fewer updates in a year compared to the non-ESR stable releases.

 I installed Debian using the CD image.
-The RAM usage when no other application excluding the terminal was 228 megabytes and the number of active processes was 101.
+The RAM usage when no other application was running (excluding the terminal) was 228 megabytes and the number of active processes was 101.

 Desktop Environment versions